awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/lex-bot/README.md

-# TypeScript environment for tutorial using Amazon API Gateway to invoke AWS Lambda functions
+# TypeScript environment for tutorial building an Amazon Lex chatbot
 This is a workspace where you can find an AWS SDK for JavaScript version 3 (v3) tutorial that how to build and deploy an Amazon Lex chatbot within a web application to engage your web site visitors.